 The journey for RAJUK was certainly not an easy one.
 The process began years ago but now it is somewhat clear as to how they should proceed.
 An important role that it plays is the identification of building code violators.

-A two-day survey in Dhaka is being launched to hunt down all the buildings that were constructed by violation of the building code.
-There will be 24 teams who will spread across the city to inspect all buildings higher than 10 storeys.
+A two-day survey in Dhaka is being launched to hunt down all the buildings that were constructed in violation of the building code.
+There will be 24 teams who will spread across the city to inspect all buildings higher than 10 stories.